Raven842/Python-Projects/README.md

 > Fruit: A very simple fruit ninja style game run with pygame

 > Coin collector: a slightly more complex game in the same genre as snake but less developed for now.

-If you have any questions, or just want to reach out you can find me at lavenderraven@duck.com